Background

 Care home research has grown in recent decades, and information collected by these studies can be repurposed, offering a valuable, low-risk and cost-effective opportunity for ‘secondary analysis’ – looking at information already available in a new way to see if we gain further learning from it.
 The Virtual International Care Homes Trials Archive (VICHTA) combines information from multiple studies about different care models and health conditions, including data from over 6000 residents.

 Despite this wealth of information, topics researchers want to study may not reflect the priorities of people living in care homes, their families, or staff caring for them.
 Funders highlight the importance of talking to these people, to make sure we’re using data from studies wisely and focusing research funding on the right things.
-We now seek to discover what key stakeholders think is most important to learn from research.
+We discovered what key stakeholders think is most important to learn from research.
 Priority setting presents an opportunity to actively engage with care home networks and generate research ideas grounded in the lived experiences of residents.

 Project Aims